rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 * [Hosted Mender Service](https://mender.io/signup)  - Hosted Mender is a secure management service so you don't have to spend time maintaining security, certificates, uptime, upgrades and compatibility of the Mender server.
 Simply point your Mender clients to the Hosted Mender service.

-### Mender on GCP Setup Instructions (Tutorial)

-#### Mender Management Server on Google Cloud
+### Preparing the project and shell environment

 Mender Management server requirements from Mender are outlined [here](https://docs.mender.io/getting-started/requirements) and we will be using the base instructions as documented for setting up a production environment and deploy on Google Cloud Platform, however this is minimally configured and not suited for actual production use.

-###### Before you begin

-Please review the billable components of the GCP for this tutorial and pre-requisites below.

-###### Costs

-This tutorial uses billable components of GCP, including:

-* Cloud IoT Core

-* Cloud PubSub

-* Google Compute Engine

-* Google Cloud Storage

-* Cloud Functions for Firebase

-* Stackdriver Logging

-###### Pre-requisites:

-This tutorial assumes you already have a Cloud Platform account set up and have completed the [getting started guide](https://cloud.google.com/iot/docs/how-tos/getting-started) including enabling the Cloud IoT Core API.
-You need to associate Firebase to your cloud project.
-To add Firebase to your cloud project please visit the [Firebase Console](https://console.firebase.google.com) choose "Add project" and select your cloud project and click on “Add Firebase”.

-* For most commands, it is recommended you use [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart).
-If you want to use only your local command line, you will need the [Google Cloud SDK ](https://cloud.google.com/sdk/downloads) and [Firebase tools](https://firebase.google.com/docs/cli/).

-* You will need to ensure the required environment variables are set in each shell environment (Please use the below variables for every new session)

-###### Setup the "cloud api shell" environment (you will use several different shell environments)
+Setup the [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart) environment (you will use several different shell environments)

-If you are not using Cloud Shell:
+Note: If you are *not* using Cloud Shell you will need to run these first in your local environment:

 ```
 gcloud auth login

 gcloud config set project MY-PROJECT # replace with the name of your project
 ```

+Enable some of the APIs we will be using, the compute API takes a minute or two to enable:
 ```
 gcloud services enable compute.googleapis.com cloudiot.googleapis.com pubsub.googleapis.com
 ```

+Open Firewall ports so that we can reach the Mender server once installed
 ```
 gcloud compute firewall-rules create mender-ota-443 --allow tcp:443
 gcloud compute firewall-rules create mender-ota-9000 --allow tcp:9000
 ```

+Set Environment Variables we will use in later commands:
 ```
 export FULL_PROJECT=$(gcloud config list project --format "value(core.project)")
 export PROJECT="$(echo $FULL_PROJECT | cut -f2 -d ':')"
 export CLOUD_REGION='us-central1'
 ```

-Create two Cloud Storage buckets you will use for updates and storage:
+Create two Cloud Storage buckets you will use for images and updates:

 ```
 gsutil mb -l $CLOUD_REGION gs://$PROJECT-mender-server
 gsutil mb -l $CLOUD_REGION gs://$PROJECT-mender-builds
 ```

-###### Installing Mender Management Server on GCP
+### Installing Mender Management Server

 * Step 1: Create a Google Cloud Compute Engine and run a [startup script](https://cloud.google.com/compute/docs/startupscript) to install various dependencies including Docker, as well as installing and starting the [Mender Server](https://docs.mender.io/administration/production-installation).